florian/florian.github.io/_drafts/reservoir-sampling.md

 To this end, we could store all elements of the stream in an array.
 The problem then reduces down to sampling \\(k\\) random indices, whose respective elements are returned.

-Clearly this method does not scale.
+Clearly, this method does not scale.
 The stream might contain billions of elements and we do not want to, and often cannot, keep all of them in memory.
-Another annoyance is that the solution requires two distinct loops.
+Another annoyance is that the solution requires two distinct steps.
 First we build up an array of all elements, then we try to select random ones.
-When working with streams, we generally just want to perform one iteration.
+This does not seem like a natural solution to such a streaming problem.

 ### Random Tags

 #### Sorting

 Still, let's keep going with this idea for a moment.
-If we already store all elements of the stream, we could just as well sort them randomly.
+If we are already storing all elements of the stream, we could just as well sort them randomly.
 To do this, we assign a *random tag* to each element, a random number between 0 and 1.
-We then sort by the random tag and keep the \\(k\\) smallest elements.
+We then sort by the random tag and keep the \\(k\\) smallest items.

 Of course, this does not scale any better.
 It also does not improve on the space requirement at all.